Best Chocolate Banana Bread [VIDEO]

 - 1 cup large semisweet chocolate chips

-Grease a 9-by-5-inch loaf pan with nonstick cooking spray and set aside.
+- Grease a 9-by-5-inch loaf pan with nonstick baking spray and set aside.

-In a large bowl, mash the ripe bananas with a fork until no large chucks are left.
-Add the slightly cooled melted butter and oil and stir until fully combined.
+- In a large bowl, mash the ripe bananas with a fork until no large chunks are left.
+Add the slightly cooled melted butter, oil, vanilla, and egg.
+Stir until fully combined.

-Stir in 3/4 cup of the chocolate chips and the chopped walnuts.
+- Stir in 3/4 cup of the chocolate chips and the chopped walnuts, if using.

-Transfer batter into the prepared pan and sprinkle the remaining 1/4 cup of chelate chips of top of the bread.
+- Transfer batter into the prepared pan and sprinkle the remaining 1/4 cup of chocolate chips on top of the bread.

-Bake for 50-60 minutes, or until a toothpick inserted into the center of the bread comes out mostly clean, with no raw batter onto it.
-Start checking on the bread at the 50 minute mark, and if still needs to bake more, check on it every 5 minutes.
+- Bake for 50-60 minutes, or until a toothpick inserted into the center of the bread comes out mostly clean, with no raw batter on it.
+Start checking on the bread at the 50-minute mark, and if still needs to bake more, check on it every 5 minutes.

 - Once fully baked, remove the pan from the oven and set it on a wire cooling rack.
 Let the bread cool in the pan for 15 minutes.